 For one thing, you can get cheaper rates by researching and comparing quotes from multiple insurers.
 Make sure to compare quotes from three to four carriers and cross reference what they offer with what you need.
 If you drive a car owned by a company, you could try to get your non-owner insurance from the insurer that provides them with any other commercial insurance.

-Consulting with a local car insurance agent is also an easy alternative to finding the right type of insurance if you don’t have a vehicle.
+Consulting with a local car insurance agent is also an easy alternative to finding the right type of insurance if you don’t have a car.

 Car insurance without a car does sound odd but it is something to consider.
 Especially if you frequently rent a car or drive one that you do not own.
 You can get into an accident at any time.
-As per the NHTSA, in 2019 there were 33,244 fatal car crashes in the U.S. due to distracted driving.
-Even, if you are careful while driving, you could have a moment of distraction on the road which could lead to a car crash.
+As per Statista, in 2019, around 6.6 million passenger vehicles were involved in car crashes in the U.S. Even, if you are careful while driving, you could have a moment of distraction on the road which could lead to a car crash.

 If you don’t own a car, non-owner insurance is essential.

-Are you looking for car insurance without a car?
+Are you looking for a specific coverage like this?
 Find an agent today and explore your non-owner insurance options!